Guide for Authors

 - Method and Materials

 - Results and Discussion

 - Figures/illustrations and tales included in the text

 The title is concise and informative.
 In information retrieval systems, titles are often used as search terms.
 If possible, avoid using abbreviations and formulas in the title.

 Author Names and Affiliations

-The corresponding author should be designated and their complete address, business telephone number, fax number and email address must be clearly stated to receive correspondence at all stages of the reviewing and publishing processes and after the paper has been published.
+The corresponding author (s) should be designated, and their complete address, business telephone and fax numbers, and email address must be clearly stated to receive correspondence at all stages of the reviewing and publishing processes and after the paper has been published.
 As part of this duty, he/she will be responsible for responding to any future inquiries about Methodology and Materials.
 The corresponding author must provide an email address and maintain the contact details up to date.
 Email address must be provided with an asterisk “*” in front of the corresponding author's name.